moca/k8s-learn/6-services/README.md

 This are the most common types of service types :

 - **`ClusterIP`** exposes the service within the cluster using an internal IP address.
 The service is also accesible using the Cluster DNS.
-- **`NodePort`**  the service is exposed externally viaa a port which listens on each node in the cluster.
+- **`NodePort`**  the service is exposed externally via a port which listens on each node in the cluster.
 - `LoadBalancer` this only works with cloud providers.
 The service is exposed trough a load balancer that is created on the cloud platform.
-- `ExternalName` This maps the servivce to an external address.
-It is used to allow resouces within the cluster to access thins outside the cluster trough a service. **This only sets up a DNS mapping.
+- `ExternalName` This maps the service to an external address.
+It is used to allow resouces within the cluster to access things outside the cluster trough a service. **This only sets up a DNS mapping.
 I does not proxy traffic.**

 # Network Policies